 Rich & Creamy Kratom Hot Chocolate

 If you’re looking for a wintertime pick-me-up, you’ve come to the right place!
 Kratom hot chocolate is just as delicious as a regular hot chocolate, but has all the added benefits of your favorite strain of kratom tea.
-Kratom adds depth of flavor to rich dark chocolate in this fan-favorite kratom tea recipe.
+Kratom adds depth of flavor to rich cocoa and dark chocolate in this fan-favorite kratom tea recipe.

-Looking for a chocolatey tea recipe that’s a little less sweet than this one?
+Searching for a chocolatey tea recipe that’s a little less sweet than this one?
 Try our cocoa mint kratom tea or kratom hot cocoa recipe for a creamy cocoa brew that’s ever-so-slightly lighter.

 Ingredients for the Perfect Kratom Hot Chocolate